Jean de Reszke: Personal life and health

 Reszke married Maria de Mailly-Nesle, a French countess.
 She was born Maria de Goulaine, and was first married to Count Mailly-Nesle.
 She was an amateur musician, a linguist and a student of Gounod.
 She translated Wagner works from German to French for Reszke and his brother.
-The Reszkes had a son Jean de Reszke, Jr. who died during the Battle of Clermont on the French front during World War I. He was their only child.
+The Reszkes had a son Jean de Reszke Jr. who died during the Battle of Clermont on the French front during World War I. He was their only child.

 Throughout his career, Reszke was subject to bouts of flu and painful and anxiety-producing bronchial infections.
-While in the United States in his later years, Reszke had an operation to remove a growth from his vocal chords.
+While in the United States in his later years, Reszke had an operation to remove a growth from his vocal cords.
 His health problems affected his performances.
-Beginning in 1902 or 1904, he no longer performed on the stage and split his time breeding racehorses in Poland and teaching singing.
+Beginning in 1902, he no longer performed on the stage and split his time breeding racehorses in Poland and teaching singing.

 He had the Villa Vergenere in Nice, a house in Paris, and in Poland, a manor house in Skrzydlów.
 In Poland, the Reszke's had large estates of 10,000 acres with 400 workers who lived there.
 His wife Maria preferred to live in Paris, where Reszke operated a singing school after his retirement.
 He last lived at Skrzydlów in 1913 and did not leave France after his son's death.

 Reszke died on 3 April 1925 at his villa in Nice, having contracted bronchial influenza which brought on heart disease.
 He was aged 75.
 He left his estates in Poland to his sisters Emilia and Josephine, as well as Édouard's daughters.

 Oscar Seagle, the American baritone who studied under and then taught with Reszke said of his passing:

 De Reszke cigarettes

 Reszke enjoyed smoking cigars, but found that doing so affected his singing.
 He tried a number of cigarettes, but found that they were problematic too.
-Jacob Millhoff, a Russian cigarette manufacturer and fan who settled in London, developed a tobacco that would not damage his voice.
+Jacob Millhoff, a Russian cigarette manufacturer and fan who settled in London, developed a tobacco that supposedly would not damage his voice.
 Out of gratitude, Reszke allowed for them to be marketed under his name.